 But a lot of folks will say, “Hey why not Ultra-violet Sterilizers, UV sterilizers, or how about ozone or how about peroxide?”

-However, the water must be, for UV, must be fairly loaded minerals.
-It has to be clear or pure so that the UV rays can penetrate the water so can properly do disinfection.
+However, for UV, the water has to be clear or pure so that the UV rays can penetrate the water so can properly do disinfection.
 So if you have water high in iron, manganese, and odors, UV isn’t really appropriate.
-Unless you filter it all first and soften it, then you can use the UV and if you want to kill bacteria.
+Unless you filter it all first and soften it, then you can use the UV to kill bacteria.
 But particularly with odors, chlorination works better than UV.
 Also ozone is really great.

 Ozone is actually a much more powerful oxidizer than chlorine.
-However, we’ve used ozone since 1989.
-We put in hundreds of ozone systems.
+We’ve used ozone since 1989.
+We have put in hundreds of ozone systems.
 And the things is that you’ve got a situation where the ozone is a little complicated, it is way more expensive than a chlorinator and there’s a little more to it in terms of setting up and mainly its cost.
-But ozone, if it was the main cost or simple to deal with ozone would be better than chlorine for many applications.
+But ozone, if it was cheaper or simple to deal with, ozone would be better than chlorine for many applications.